SPRING BLOG/2025

 My dad was a simple guy . . . never wanted much.
 He had a couple pairs of shoes (brown and black) and a few sport coats that he would trade out with his ties to make the outfit look brand new.
 When he wore out his shoes, he'd re-sole them to save money.
 Although thrifty, he really was quite stylish.
 I've never met a man who had a "favorite color" but my dad's was yellow (later I would learn it was in honor of his own father, who loved the same color).

 He was a 5'9" outstanding athlete, holding many records in track and basketball and he received a full-ride athletic scholarship to Bowling Green University.
 Although I did not get the athletic gene, my sisters and brother did, and growing up, one of my fondest memories was watching (and hearing) them play basketball in the driveway (most of the time I'd be at the piano).
 He loved to laugh, and to this very day I guess that's what I miss the most about him (the sound of laughter in our home . . .
 I can't get that out of my head).
 Sometimes he'd make us laugh so much that we'd get in trouble and be put in time out (and have to go sit on the stairs).
 Sure enough, once we returned to the kitchen table it would start all over again.
-It's kind of crazy because although there was a lot of laughter in our home, I would say my mom and dad were never really happily married.
+It's kind of crazy because although there was a lot of laughter in our home, my mom and dad weren't perfectly suited for each other.
 And they divorced after 25 years of marriage.

-Growing up in an a cappella church, I spent so many moments with my dad in our living room together at the piano, plucking out notes, teaching him new songs to lead (without an instrument) on Sunday mornings.
-When he got the courage to lead the song, I would sit in the church pew beaming with pride (because I helped teach him the melody).
+Growing up in an a cappella church, I spent so many moments as a kid with my dad in our living room together at the piano, plucking out notes, teaching him new songs to lead (without the support of an instrument) on Sunday mornings.
+When he got the courage to lead the song, I would sit in the church pew beaming with pride, because I helped teach him the melody.

 Like his dad, he played the ukelele and the banjo.
 He only knew about 10 songs, but he really played them well and when we were really little, during bathtime he'd play and sing for us (and make us laugh).
 To this day, I would bet all of my siblings still know all the words to Five Foot Two, Eyes Of Blue, and When My Sugar Walks Down The Street.
 His mother (Ruth Wales) played ragtime piano, and it was my dad who taught me how to play boogie-woogie styled piano.
 We'd play as a duet team, and he always was better on the right-hand improvisation.
 I don't know how he did it, but he always came up with a new flashy line.
 To this day, I always throw in a little boogie-woogie on my shows (and he always pops into my head).

 My sibblings all got his athletic abilities (I got the music).
-One of his other many talents was golf (I didn't get that gift either!).
+One of his other many talents was golf.
 After he retired, he used his personality and athleticism to land the perfect retirement job as a guest host pro.
 It was during this time of his life when he met Anne.
-She became special to Tim and me, as together they cared for our kids for 10 years when we went out on our holiday tour.
+She became special to Tim and me, as together they moved into our home during the winter season and cared for our kids for 10 years when we went out on our holiday tour.
 They were married for 32 years.

-He worked almost until his dying day, his last job being a host for the McCormick Railroad Park in Scottsdale where he greeted people and cracked jokes.
-All day long he greeted visitors and once they got to the last car, he'd play soft piano music on a little CD player . . . and talk proudly about his daughter, Lorie Line.
+Dale worked almost until his dying day, his last job being a host for the McCormick Railroad Park in Scottsdale where he greeted people and cracked jokes.
+All day long he visited with tourists and once they got to the last car, he'd play soft piano music on a little CD player . . . and talk proudly about his daughter, Lorie Line.

 My dad didn't always express his love and/or pride for me.
-He told other people (a lot!!!), but not really me.
+It's probably a generational thing.
+He told other people how proud he was (a lot!), but not really me.
 Maybe every once in a while on my birthday there would be pre-written words in a card that I always wanted to hear him personally say to me.
 Never happened.
 But I figure all of that is in the mix of who I am today.
 That is one of my secret ingredients that I have in the emotional makeup of my music.
 It's a slight pain, like a little headache that won't go away.

 Everyone has that pain.
 You just have to know how to utilize it for good.